lopezrbn/deployment-reflex-app-tutorial/README.md

 ## 4. SSL certificate for HTTPS

-In case you are using a domain to access your web app, redirecting this to your VPS IP, you can choose to upgrade your app to use `https` instead of `http`.
+In case you are using a domain to access your web app (which needs to be redirected to your VPS IP), you can choose to upgrade your app to use `https` instead of `http`.

 For this, we will be using [certbot](https://certbot.eff.org/) to automatically handle the process.
 Just navigate to the webpage and go to the bottom where you will find the statement `My HTTP website is running Software on System`.
 Use the selection buttons and choose `Nginx` and `Ubuntu 20` as in the image below: